Getting started with AI Assistant and Nutrient Android SDK

 Now you can access AI Assistant in your Activity by clicking the AI Assistant icon in the Nutrient MainToolbar.

-For an interactive example of AI Assistant, check out the AiAssistant example(opens in a new tab) in the Catalog app.
+For interactive examples of AI Assistant with multiple documents, check out the AiAssistant examples(opens in a new tab) in the Catalog app, including the ViewPager and Compose multi-document examples.

 Advanced usage